This is just a screen grab above. Interview link is below

 After days of negotiation, diplomats from a group of countries in Munich, including the US, Russia, Turkey, Saudi Arabia and Iran, agreed on Friday to seek a temporary “cessation of hostilities” in Syria within a week.

 The International Syria Support Group (ISSG) also agreed to “accelerate and expand” deliveries of humanitarian aid to various besieged Syrian towns.

 “We are now sitting on pins and needles after the Munich meeting,” Jim W. Dean told Press TV on Sunday.
 “We have not really a ceasefire but something called a cessation of hostilities which is kind of preliminary to a ceasefire.”

-According to the Veterans Today columnist, this is good news for civilians who have been under terrorists’ siege in several Syrian towns.
+According to the VT columnist, this is good news for civilians who have been under terrorists’ siege in several Syrian towns.